keithbuhler/keithbuhler.github.io/_posts/2017-08-25-mayweather-mcgregor-what-will-happen.md

 >McGregor spins the loss by saying that "if it were a MMA fight, I would have won", walks with his $50 million, happy as can be, and goes back to UFC.

-## We'll see on Saturday what actually happens!
+---

+I guess on Saturday night, we'll see!

+## Comment below -- What do you think will happen?